JimmyQuaresmini/TextToXML/README.md

 This project creates XML-files from special text files.
-THe text-files describes people and each line begins with P, T, A or F.
+The text-files describes people and each line begins with P, T, A or F.
 Person, Telephone, Address or Family.